 This in no way makes Star Rover a poor app, however — 120,000 stars is still plenty, and it contains all the most interesting and brightest ones.
 It offers similar functionality to other apps, giving an augmented view of the night sky with constellations marked with illustrations, and tracks for the planets and other notable objects.
 While there's a search feature that can ferret out any area of the sky you’re interested in looking at, there's little additional information on offer once you’ve found what you're looking for.

 And while it's possible to zoom in and find dimmer stars that can be obscured by light pollution, there's not much detail about them here.
-Stick to the brightest objects in the night sky, and Starlight will fill you in nicely, with links out to Wikipedia to flesh out the facts.
+Stick to the brightest objects in the night sky, and Starlight will fill you in nicely, with links to Wikipedia to flesh out the facts.

 The ads in the free version take up rather a lot of the screen, so if you’re serious about this beginner's guide to the galaxy, you'll get a better experience by paying up.
 It's only $2/£2, although for that price you could also get one of the above options that we rate slightly better.
 The main reason to go for this option?
-It's limited database means that you'll just get the basics when you're stargazing, so you can focus on learning the main stars first.
+Its limited database means that you'll just get the basics when you're stargazing, so you can focus on learning the main stars first.

-SkEye is a great app for astro-enthusiasts, but novices may find the app a little inscrutable at first, due its fondness for layering advanced metrics and obscure abbreviations over its subjects.
-If you just need the app to locate a particular object, however, SkEye includes a fantastic search function that gives easy directions to a chosen object.
+SkEye is a great app for astro-enthusiasts, but novices may find the app a little inscrutable at first, due to its fondness for layering advanced metrics and obscure abbreviations over its subjects.
+If you just need the app to locate a particular object, SkEye includes a fantastic search function that gives easy directions to a chosen object.